jacintak/jacintak.github.io/content/authors/admin/_index.md

 - Visitors
 ---

+I am a Teaching and Research Fellow in the Department of Zoology at Trinity College Dublin.
 I want to know where animals live and how they persist in their environment.
-Traits are a focus of my work because traits are how organisms interact with their environment.

-My research follows a general theme of understanding the mechanistic determinants of ecological and evolutionary patterns and the physiological niches of organisms, specifically of ectotherms.
-My interests lie at the intersection between ecology, evolutionary biology and climate adaptation.
+My interests lie at the intersection between ecology, evolutionary biology and experimental biology.

-I answer these questions through an integrative combination of field observations, manipulative laboratory experiments and computer modelling in R, grounded within a theoretical framework, such as mechanistic niche models.
+My research centers on characterising diversity in traits and understanding the consequences for abundances and distributions of species.
+I answer these questions through an integrative combination of field and natural history observations, manipulative laboratory experiments and quantitative analysis and modelling, grounded within conceptual frameworks.